Join me!

 What Peppers Should I Grow?

-There are a TON of pepper varieties out there and the choices sure can be overwhelming.
+There are a TON of pepper varieties out there, and the choices sure can be overwhelming.
 The first thing to determine is what kind of peppers you are looking to grow (hot or sweet) and whether or not you have the right conditions for said peppers.

 This year, I grew four different varieties from Burpee Plants in my unique raised bed garden and my VegePod Raised Bed.
-These plants are available at retailers that carry Burpee Plants.
-Keep an eye out for them in a garden centre near you!

 Ristra Cayenne II Hot Pepper